kunkliricsi/CATSBot2/README.md

 # CATSBot2
-Updated version of CATSBot.net's bot
+An updated version of CATSBot.net's bot

 ## Table of contents
 1. [Introduction](#introduction)